 Loft (located on level 2)

 Vault is accessible from Queen Street and can be isolated from the rest of the building.

 Please note: Rangatira and Loft will be unavailable for periods due to confirmed bookings.

 Is there a specific pool of Mentors you will be choosing from for the successful applicant?
 What if my discipline is particularly niche?

 It is our intention to work with you to find a mentor to suit.
 You might be after someone with a different set of skills to challenge and support you, you might want an expert in your specific area to hone in on elevating your work or you might be wanting someone to help you with thinking wider about your career.
 We do not have a specific group of people we are looking at.
 Mentors will be paid for their time, and we would expect mentors and artists to meeting in person or virtually once a week.

 I’m interested in learning more about how to use the sound board and AV as part of my exploration, but what if I don’t have any experience with that equipment?

 As a venue, that is exactly the type of support we hope to be able to give the artists involved.
-We would work with you to get an understanding of what you’re trying to achieve and provide suitable crew to support this exploration.
+We will work with you to get an understanding of what you’re trying to achieve and provide suitable crew to support this exploration.